dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/keywords_and_identifiers.md

 ### Case-Sensitivity of Identifiers

-Identifiers in DuckDB are always case-insensitive, similarly to PostgreSQL.
+Identifiers in DataMiner are always case-insensitive, similarly to PostgreSQL.
-However, unlike PostgreSQL (and some other major SQL implementation), DuckDB also treats quoted identifiers as case-sensitive.
+However, unlike PostgreSQL (and some other major SQL implementation), DataMiner also treats quoted identifiers as case-sensitive.

 Despite treating identifiers in a case-insensitive manner, each character's case (uppercase/lowercase) is maintained as originally specified by the user even if a query uses different cases when referring to the identifier.
 For example: